iron-io/docs/mq/start/first-queue/index.md

 It doesn't take long to start passing messages on IronMQ.
 There are [official libraries](/mq/code/libraries) that can make the process a lot easier, too.

-There are three main steps to passing messages with IronMQ&mdash;we call it the "put-get-delete" paradigm:
+There are three main steps to passing messages with IronMQ&mdash;we call it the "push-get-delete" paradigm:

 1. [Pushing Messages to the Queue](#pushing_messages_to_the_queue)
 2. [Getting Messages Off the Queue](#get_messages_off_the_queue)